 Upon resettling in New Zealand she worked as a Portfolio Manager at the Southern District Health Board, where she was responsible for strategic planning and funding of mental health and addiction services, and managing an annual funding budget of $85 million NZD.

-Gemma has been working as a consultant/contractor since 2008 for both government and NGOs, on a wide range of projects spanning quality improvement, project management and research.
-She has worked on small and large contracts, including a 2.5 year contract for a national coalition of disability organisations, whose purpose was to monitor New Zealand's implementation of the UN Convention on the Rights of Persons with Disabilities.
+Gemma has been working as a part-time consultant/contractor since 2008 for both government and NGOs, on a wide range of projects spanning quality improvement, project management and research.
+She has worked on small and large contracts, including a 2.5 year contract for a national coalition of disabled people's organisations, leading a project to monitor New Zealand's implementation of the UN Convention on the Rights of Persons with Disabilities.

 Gemma engages a range of expert associates across multiple fields, depending on client needs.
 She has experience successfully collaborating with technical advisors and with other consulting companies.